mleonhard/tokimark/Readme.md

 ## Offline Tokimark
 Once a day, every tokimark server makes a tokimark for every block it created that day.
-We call the tokimark for a particular second a 'daymark'.
+We call the tokimark for a particular block its 'daymark'.

-A client can use the Get-Daymark RPC to download the daymark for a tokimark.
+A client can use the Get-Daymark RPC to download the daymark for a tokimark block.
 It stores the tokimark and daymark together.
 We call such a tokimark an "offline tokimark".